glynternet/pitchme/PITCHME.md

 - **staticcheck**
 Identifies code for incorrectness that would not be picked up by a compiler.
 - **structcheck**
-Finds unused fields in structs. `structcheck` will not report unused exported fields as these can be in place for use by other packages.
+Finds unused, unexported fields in structs.
 - **unconvert**
 Reports redundant type conversions.